vjkamer/SimpleForm/README.md

 ## Description

-This project was built to represent the practical skills working with a serveral forms and data flow between them.
-Project itself is Single Page Aplication built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/), which main purpose is to **render UI form** based on user input in valid **JSON** format.
+This project was built to represent the practical skills working with a several forms and data flow between them.
+Project itself is Single Page Application built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/), which main purpose is to **render UI form** based on user input in valid **JSON** format.

 ## Installation

-1. Clone the repository
+1. Clone the repo

 ```
 git@github.com:vjkamer/SimpleForm.git